NikolasAristidou/SeleniumFrameworkSolution/README.md

 # Project Title

-QA Exercise for Marloow Navigation - Demonstration videos attached on the email.
+QA Exercise for Marloow Navigation - Demonstration videos attached on the email and repo.

 ## Table of Contents